george-hawkins/micropython-notes/esp32-devkitc-vb/README.md

 The following short guide covers getting MicroPython set up on the board and using it to blink an LED on and off as a simple example.

+Note: I wrote this page once I'd gotten used to MicroPython.
+I also wrote a similar [page](../getting-started.md) when installing MicroPython for the first time (on an [Adafruit HUZZAH32 board](https://www.adafruit.com/product/3405) that just has a WROVER module).
+That page covers most of the same details but includes more notes, so it may be more helpful if you find anything here unclear.

 Setup
 -----